-In order for you to pay extra amount of money towards your debt, you need to live below your means.
-You don’t need to be flashy and keep up with other people.
-The goal is to be rich and not to look rich.
+In order for us to pay an extra amount of money towards our debt, we lived below our means.
+We don’t need to be flashy and keep up with other people.
+The goal is always to be rich and not to look rich.

-Living below your means is spending money less than what you earn but with your needs and priorities are taken into consideration.
-So it means that it’s either you cut up on other expenses or increase your cash flow by increasing your income.
+Living below our means is spending money less than what we earn but our needs and priorities are still taken into consideration.
+So it means that it’s either we cut up on other expenses or increase our cash flow by increasing our income.
+We did both.

 One pretends to be rich, yet has nothing; another pretends to be poor, yet has great wealth. – Proverbs 13:7

-Every time that you paid off an amount of debt, make sure that you celebrate this win as a family.
-This can build your momentum and motivation to pay off more debts.
-It is like a reward after a job well done.
-You feel good every time your efforts are well appreciated.
-As a family, you don’t need to have a luxurious celebration.
-You can just eat in your favorite restaurant, have a barbecue party or watch your favorite movie together.
-The important thing is that the family’s efforts in helping to pay off the debts are recognized.
+Every time that we paid off an amount of debt, we made sure that we celebrated this win as a family.
+This built our momentum and motivation to pay off more debts.
+It was like a reward after a job well done.
+We felt good every time our efforts were well appreciated.
+As a family, we don’t need to have a luxurious celebration.
+We just ate usually in our favorite restaurant, had a korean barbecue party at home, or watched our favorite movie together with chips.
+The important thing was that our family’s efforts in helping to pay off the debts were recognized.